skylabneocat/NetStruct/README.md

 # 📶 NetStruct - Telecom Company Database Simulation

 ## 🗂️ Overview
-NetStruct is a simulated telecommunications company database built in Microsoft Excel.
-It models network infrastructure, customer data, and budgeting for a fictional company based in Abu Dhabi.
-Ideal for learning, analysis, or prototyping.
+NetStruct simulates a telecommunications company's database using Microsoft Excel.
+It models infrastructure, consumer data, and budgeting to provide a comprehensive view of telecom operations in an Abu Dhabi-based scenario.

 ## 📁 What's Inside
 ### 🏗️ Cellular Infrastructure